-To track MPO progress and spending, the FY 2025 budget and work items in this UWP are divided into the following four categories:
+To effectively track progress and spending, the FY 2026 budget and work items in this Unified Work Program (UWP) are organized into the following six categories:

-- 1. Program Administration: Covers all the administration and other supporting tasks that are required to ensure efficient operation of the TwinCATS MPO. - 2.
-Data Collection, Analysis, and Reporting: The gathering of transportation related data including the traffic count program.
-It also includes most mapping and GIS related tasks as well as any work related to the analysis, display, or reporting of data. - 3.
-Transportation Planning: Includes technical assistance to members, public outreach, the administration of special plans, and updating the Long-Range Transportation Plan. - 4.
-Transportation Improvement Program (TIP): The TIP is a listing of all federal or state funded transportation projects in the TwinCATS planning area.
-The TIP work category covers project selection, TIP development, monitoring project status, and processing amendments. - 5.
-Safe and Accessible Multimodal Planning: Includes but is not limited to technical assistance to member communities, public outreach, data collection and project implementation. - 6.
-Special Studies: This category comprises projects or technical studies focused on operational, demand and technology strategies to improve the efficiency and effectiveness of the transportation system for all users.
+- 1. Program Administration: This category covers all administrative tasks and support activities necessary for the smooth and efficient operation of the TwinCATS MPO. - 2.
+Data Collection, Analysis, and Reporting: This includes the collection of transportation-related data, such as the traffic count program, along with mapping, GIS tasks, and any work related to the analysis, presentation, or reporting of data. - 3.
+Transportation Planning: This encompasses providing technical assistance to MPO members, conducting public outreach, administering special plans, and updating the Long-Range Transportation Plan. - 4.
+Transportation Improvement Program (TIP): The TIP lists all federal and state-funded transportation projects within the TwinCATS planning area.
+This category includes project selection, TIP development, monitoring project status, and processing amendments. - 5.
+Safe and Accessible Multimodal Planning: This category includes providing technical assistance to member communities, conducting public outreach, gathering data, and implementing projects aimed at enhancing multimodal transportation safety and accessibility.